c-bata/optuna-memorydump/README.md

 # optuna-memorydump

 Dump Optuna in-memory storage to RDB storage.
+This tool ensures idempotence and thread-safe.